-ILUK has no Ancillary Own Funds.
+ILUK has no Ancillary Own Funds or deferred tax assets.

 No transitional arrangements have been applied in respect of any of the Own Funds.

 No capital injections have occurred during the reporting period and there are no plans to raise additional capital over the business planning period.